 What to Bring

->

-> - Please bring only two to three days of appropriate clothing and no more than one suitcase.
+- Please bring five to seven days of appropriate clothing and no more than one suitcase.
 We offer laundry facilities on site.
 (See below for examples of clothing.)

-> - Insurance card and at least one picture ID.
+- Insurance card and at least one picture ID.

 - List of prescribed medication(s) or medication bottles.
 These will be locked and only dispensed by order of treating MD.

 - Name(s) and telephone number(s) of primary care physician, psychiatrist, psychologist and/or therapist.

 - Legal documents identifying custody for adolescent patients whose legal guardian is not their biological parent, or their biological parents are separated or divorced.